shcaba/Sebastes_melanops_WA/Document/_main.md

 - Life history estimation
 	- Natural mortality ($M$)
 		1. Estimate $M$
 		2. Lorenzen age varying $M$
+		3. Use Oregon 2023 assessment sex-specific M values (females = 0.19; males = 0.17)
+		4. Matain sex ratio in age and length data (sex option 3) and estimate $M$

 	- Growth parameters
-	 	3. Fix all growth parameters to external values, estimate $M$
+	 	6. Fix all growth parameters to external values
-		4. Fix all growth parameters to external values
+	 	5. Fix all growth parameters to external values, estimate $M$
-	 	5. Estimate $L_min$
+		7. Estimate $L_min$
-	 	6. Fix $t_0$ = 0
+	 	8. Fix $t_0$ = 0
-	 	7. Estimate $CV_{young}$ and $CV_{old}$
+	 	9. Estimate $CV_{young}$ and $CV_{old}$

 	- Reproductive Biology
-	 	8. Use biological maturity ogive
+	 	10. Use biological maturity ogive
-	 	9. Use functional maturity ogive
+	 	11. Use functional maturity ogive
-	 	10. Fecundity proportional to weight
+	 	12. Fecundity proportional to weight

 	- Recruitment estimation
-	 	11. No recruitment estimation
+	 	13. No recruitment estimation
-	 	12. Estimate recruitment for all years in the model
+	 	14. Estimate recruitment for all years in the model

- Miscellaneous
+ Other
-	13. Estimate dome-shaped selectivity for all fleets
+	15. Estimate dome-shaped selectivity for all fleets

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:modspec_LH_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-modspec-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-modspec-ssb} and \ref{fig:sensi-modspec-depl}.
 None of the sensitivities indiacated an overfished stock.